gautamnaik1994/fomo_factory_test/README.md

 - If that is not possible then you need to use the online version of Mongodb, More info here [MongoDB online](https://www.mongodb.com/resources/products/platform/online).
 - Generate a database connection string and paste it into the `.env` file.

+> If you are using online version you will need to add your IP address in the "Network Access" section of the MongoDB dashboard.
+If this step is not done, you will get error.

 Example string

 ```